trapd00r/japh.se/_posts/2021-08-03-use-perl-modules-in-python3.markdown

 Now, I guess I must say one shouldn't be doing this in production, yadda, yadda, but remember, the question shouldn't be _why_, but always _how_.
-If nothing else, this could enable faster proofs of concepts.
+If nothing else, this could make for faster proofs of concepts.

 Here's a [link](https://github.com/trapd00r/perlinpython3) to the example code repository.